 Automate speech-to-text typing and transcription

-Help teachers create professional quality individualised audio resources, using text-to-speech, for visually disabled and dyslexic students
+Help teachers quickly and easily create quality individualised audio resources for visually disabled and dyslexic students

-Help teachers create professional quality individualised reading resources, using speech-to-text, for hearing-disabled students
+Help teachers quickly and easily create quality individualised reading resources for hearing-disabled students

-Automatically transcribe your lessons into text for visually disabled and dyslexic students using speech-to-text
+Automatically transcribe teacher lessons into text for visually disabled and dyslexic students

 A 3.5-hour hands-on course

 Consisting of one 30-minute introductory webinar and two 90-minute workshop webinars

 Feedback from participants in the 2020 course indicated that those who studied the course in a collaborative group reported exceptionally high achievement of their course goals.